How can we help?

 Key Features:

-- Tune to Channel: This will take you to the full-screen view of the channel you had highlighted when you pressed the asterisk (*).
+- View Channel: This will take you to the full-screen view of the channel you had highlighted

 - Record: This will record the show you have selected in the guide.
 You can record as far ahead as the guide allows, but it will only record the one show you have highlighted.